evangalen/home-assistant-frontend/workshop/02-traditional-search.md

 **NOTE**: Alternatively, you could also do the `grep` / `./regex-search.sh` exercises below using your IDE's search features.

-To exercise searching code, we'll search for JavaScript `console.log` which is typically unwanted, since it clutters up the JavaScript console with logging in your browser.
+To exercise searching code, we'll search for JavaScript `console.log` which is typically undesired, since it clutters up the JavaScript console with logging in your browser.

 🧪 Use the `grep` tool to search for `console.log` on the command-line: